nobitagit/blog/_posts/2019-4-6-Yarn-Npm-Faster.md

 This was suggested on Yarn's Github in a comment to [this issue](https://github.com/yarnpkg/yarn/issues/6453#issuecomment-476048618) and it seems it appeared first as far back as 2016 in a [StackExchange answer](https://apple.stackexchange.com/a/258791/44487).

-Hopefully this simple trick will save me a bit of time (and battery power!) in the future.
+Hopefully this simple trick will save us a bit of time (and battery power!) in the future.